PHAR - Pharmacy

 PHAR 701 Forum/Student Portfolios/Professional Development II

 Credits 0-1.
 0-1 Lecture Hours.
-In this two-semester course, students are exposed to leaders within the profession, practitioners from various settings, leading researchers and scientists, and other renowned individuals who discuss career opportunities, latest research results and the practice of pharmacy.
-Student portfolio assignments are due each semester.
-Offered: Fall and spring semesters.
+Two-semester course; exposure to leaders within the profession, practitioners from various settings, leading researchers and scientists, and other renowned individuals; discussion of career opportunities, latest research results and the practice of pharmacy; portfolio assignments due each semester.
+May be repeated.
 Prerequisite: P2 standing.

 PHAR 702 Core Recitation (P2)